 The SNES Classic Mini comes in two distinct styles.
-Our review unit is the version that was released in Europe, Australia and Japan.
-It has a grey chassis and red, yellow, green and blue face buttons, while North Americans had to make do with their purple-accented model.
+Our review unit is the version that was released in Europe, Australia and Japan – it has a grey chassis and red, yellow, green and blue face buttons, while North Americans have to make do with a purple-accented model.

 We're not going to wade into the 25 years worth of arguments about which version of the console is the better-looking one, but suffice to say the UK/Australia version looks better, and anyone who thinks otherwise is just plain wrong.
 Sorry*.

 As you can see, the console itself is very similar in design to the NES Mini.
 It's compact and it's light, but it feels sturdy enough when placed in front of your TV.

 On the top of the machine, the console has the same power and reset buttons found on the NES Mini.
 The power control is a sliding switch this time around, and there’s also a fake button labelled 'Eject'.
 Unsurprisingly, considering the console’s lack of cartridges, it doesn't do much.

-So far, so NES Mini, which is to say it’s a machine designed with all the love and respect in the world for its source material.
-Some people might find that ludicrous, Nintendo fans will eat it up.
+So far, so NES Mini, which is to say it's a machine designed with all the love and respect in the world for its source material.
+Some people might find that ludicrous, but we reckon most Nintendo fans will lap it up.

 Round the front of the machine, however, things take a turn for the worse, with a fake pair of controller ports which need to be removed to reveal the real deal behind them.

-It’s a minor point, sure, but having this fake front means the console looks a little disheveled when you’re using it – it's awkwardly pulled down by the controller lead, and the whole console just doesn’t look as well put-together as its older brother.
+It's a minor point, sure, but having this fake front means the console looks a little untidy when you're using it – it's awkwardly pulled down by the controller lead, and the whole console just doesn't look as well put-together as its older brother.

 Thankfully, with the controller, Nintendo appears to have made the single biggest improvement over the NES Mini.